MSRConnections/Azure-training-course/Day 1/4. HOL Manage Microsoft Azure Storage/HOL.md

     The latest version is 5.0 Preview, but you can also download the previous released version.

-1. Download *Azure Storage Explorer 4* or better and install it.
+1. Download *Azure Storage Explorer 4* and install it.

     The Azure Storage Explorer can only be installed on Windows machines.